Brad Jones Racing

 Brad Jones Racing is an Australian motor racing team owned by Brad Jones based in Albury.
 The team competes in the Supercars Championship and the Super2 Series.
-Recently they have also returned to Australian Formula Ford where Brad and Kim began their careers.
 The team is the only rurally based Supercars team.
-The team's current drivers are Andre Heimgartner, Macauley Jones, Bryce Fullwood, and Jaxon Evans.
+The team's current drivers are Andre Heimgartner, Cameron Hill and Macauley Jones.
+The team races three Toyota GR Supras in the Supercars Championship and a pair of Holden ZB Commodores in the Super2 Series.